 Logistics isn’t complicated at the lowest level.
 We buy the additional photography, safety and other equipment as needed and use as much cycling and other equipment that we already own as possible.
 We check Maps and weather for current conditions and look at our checklists so we bring everything we need.
 We plan repair, maintenance and additional work to interfere as little as possible with spreading our 60 rides as evenly across 60 or more weeks as possible.
 We upload and work on rewards.
 At this level we offer 2 calendar varieties.

 Stretch level remains fairly uncomplicated.
 We do the same, except for producing and uploading twice as much video.
 So, we record for twice as long, or twice a week.
 We’ll definitely move to a power supply set up at this level, but, will probably have already done so for the first level.
 These two plans just add a photography commitment and increased attention to timing to a number of miles that is not physically challenging.
 I say “just”, but I’m not implying that getting good video will be simple or easy.
 At this level, we might vary locations if conditions allow.
 We add one more calendar variety.

 Super Stretch Goal

-For this section, Fantasy Island is that someone has a Spartan Carousel on Cheha Mountain.
+For this section, Fantasy Island is that someone has a pet free Spartan Carousel on Cheha Mountain.
 It has a little detached garage or storage building and a truck.
 They are looking for someone to house sit a day or three per week for a year and a half or so and they don’t mind if we leave some things there while we’re not house sitting.
-They also know where we can park that truck we’re free to use in a safe spot near the Anniston trailhead (it’s a truck to make transporting the recumbents easier) so it will be ready to take us there when ever we arrive.
+They also know where we can park that truck that we’re free to use in a safe spot near the Anniston trailhead (it’s a truck to make transporting the recumbents easier) so it will be ready to take us there when ever we arrive.